 The leadership skills and tools that were developed in a world of predictability and planning are not necessarily redundant but have less relevance when rapid technological change and innovation creates disruption.

 For many businesses, business planning has been sacrosanct.
-Now, I’d argue that the longer you plan for, the more of a fallacy it is.
-It hasn’t suddenly become wrong to plan, but how much currency does it hold?
+Now, I’d argue that the longer you plan for, the more of a fallacy your plan is.
+It hasn’t suddenly become wrong to plan, but you must also consider how much currency your plans hold?
 How far into the future do you think you can forecast accurately?

 What’s more important than ever is purpose and values